A Name on A List by Avery Lansman

 Let me be another name on a list, spare me, for fuck’s sake.

-Avery Lansman is a 19-year-old writer from Florida, currently pursuing a Bachelor
+Avery Lansman is a 19-year-old writer from Florida, currently pursuing a Bachelor of Fine

-redefining what it means to tell a story.
+means to tell a story.